To earn the Information Privacy & Cybersecurity Concentration at Quinnipiac

 Writing Requirement

-Students must complete a paper of a quality that would satisfy the substantial paper component of the Advanced Writing Requirement OR two shorter writings that relate to privacy or cybersecurity.
-The topic for the written work(s) must be approved by the concentration director.
-However, any writing completed for a course listed under Required Coursework or Remaining Credits, except for Externship and Independent Research Project, shall satisfy this writing requirement upon presentment to the concentration director.
+shorter writings that relate to privacy and/or cybersecurity.
+The topic for the written work(s) must be approved by the Concentration Director.
+However, any writing completed for a course listed under the Mandatory Courses, Core Elective Requirement, and Remaining Credit Requirement (except for Externship) shall satisfy the Writing Requirement upon presentment to the Concentration Director.
+A paper written for a journal may also qualify